Travel Safe at PDX.

 What You Can Do to HelpIt only works if we all do it.
 Here’s what you can do to protect yourself and others.

-Stay 6 feet apart whenever possible: For you visual learners, 6 feet is about the length of two suitcases.
+Stay 6 feet apart whenever possible: For any visual learners, 6 feet is about the length of two suitcases.
 To help you keep your distance from others, we rearranged gathering spaces, like our food court areas.
 We also installed “sneeze guards,” which provide extra space between you and airport employees.

 Go touchless where you can: You can check into your flight online and download the boarding pass to your phone.
 And don’t forget your water bottle…you can refill it at any of our touchless refill stations located near most restrooms.